fdwr/sigkill.dk/blog/2020-06-19-nix-haskell-cabal-ci-problem.md

 `happy` binary will no longer be valid, and `happy` will fail to run.

 How did we fix this?
-Not elegantly, I'm afraid: we moved `cabal test` to another job, specifically one builds without Nix, instead using normal Debian packages.
+Not elegantly, I'm afraid: we moved `cabal test` to another job, specifically one buildt without Nix, instead using normal Debian packages.
 I'd be quite curious to see if anyone has a nice solution to this problem.